scouring/scouring/README.md

 I'm a Software and Machine Learning Engineer 🖥️ with 5 years of experience in computer vision, deep learning, and MLOps deployment pipelines.
 I'm currently working on awesome projects and exploring new technologies ⚙️.
 In my personal time, I enjoy cooking primo Italian dishes 🍴 and running weekly in 50 km races 🏃.

 - 🔭 I’m currently working on exciting Machine Learning projects including RAG pipelines and LLM Web Apps.
-- 🌱 I’m a life-long learner and currently building a multi-modal model by adding Vision to an IBM LLM.
+- 🌱 I’m a life-long learner and currently building a multi-modal model by adding Vision to an open-source AI Alliance LLM RAG model.
 - 📫 How to reach me: [Email](mailto:scourington@gmail.com)
 - 🌐 [Website](https://scouring.github.io)
 - 🏢 [LinkedIn](https://www.linkedin.com/in/scourington1)